 To her pleasant surprise, Erin Heidenreich discovered there were advantages to being a woman traveling to Islamabad.
-An American filmmaker doing unauthorized filming in Pakistan for her first feature documentary “Girl Unbound” after producing them for others and honing her craft on shorts, Heidenreich shrouded herself in a Dupatta headscarf and would often sit silently as the father of the subject of her film Maria Toorpakai Wazir would explain to authorities that she was part of the family, with the male guards at security checkpoints never bothering to ask her questions – of course, if they had, the jig would’ve been up as soon as she opened her mouth.
+An American filmmaker doing unauthorized filming in Pakistan for her first feature documentary “The War to Be Her” (previously known as “Girl Unbound”) after producing them for others and honing her craft on shorts, Heidenreich shrouded herself in a Dupatta headscarf and would often sit silently as the father of the subject of her film Maria Toorpakai Wazir would explain to authorities that she was part of the family, with the male guards at security checkpoints never bothering to ask her questions – of course, if they had, the jig would’ve been up as soon as she opened her mouth.

-“A lot of people put their life at risk to make this film,” Heidenreich said before the premiere of “Girl Unbound” earlier this week at the Toronto Film Festival, a moment for both relief and triumph.
+“A lot of people put their life at risk to make this film,” Heidenreich said before the premiere of “The War to Be Her” earlier this week at the Toronto Film Festival, a moment for both relief and triumph.

 It shouldn’t be this hard to make a film about a young woman pursuing her dream of being a professional squash player, nor should it be to simply pursue that dream in the first place, but so it is with Toorpakai Wazir, who has become an inspiration to young women throughout her country and beyond by becoming a global phenomenon in Pakistan’s national pastime, a remnant of British Empire rule.
 Initially posing as a boy to break into the sport and sharpen her skills, Toorpakai Wazir has become a phenomenon on the court and off, though her popularity has given rise to death threats from the Taliban, making it impossible for her to live in the country she loves so much.
 After writing hundreds of letters to squash instructors around the globe with the hopes of them taking her on, she ended up in Toronto where retired squash star Jonathon Power gave her a home and training to become one of the best in the world.

-While that story would be extraordinary enough to tell on its own, “Girl Unbound” charts Toorpakai Wazir’s return to Pakistan to play an International Pro Tournament in the face of a culture where honor killings and acid attacks remain a part of daily life.
+While that story would be extraordinary enough to tell on its own, “The War to Be Her” charts Toorpakai Wazir’s return to Pakistan to play an International Pro Tournament in the face of a culture where honor killings and acid attacks remain a part of daily life.
 Yet through Heidenreich’s exhilarating portrait, it’s easy to see why Toorpakai is willing to take the risk, desperate to reunite with her remarkable family of activists including her sister and National Assembly member Ayesha Gulalai Wazir and her father Shamsul Qayyum Wazir, who was once imprisoned for daring to speak up for women’s rights, all of whom recognize the unique position they’ve put themselves in to make change.
-With an uncommonly eloquent and compelling central figure in Toorpakai Wazir, who may struggle at times with her identity as a female athlete and as a Pakistani now living abroad, but sees clearly the issues in her homeland and how she can galvanize others from afar, “Girl Unbound” matches her energy and vigor and just as likely to leave you as breathless as an opponent of the squash player might be after a match.
+With an uncommonly eloquent and compelling central figure in Toorpakai Wazir, who may struggle at times with her identity as a female athlete and as a Pakistani now living abroad, but sees clearly the issues in her homeland and how she can galvanize others from afar, “The War to Be Her” matches her energy and vigor and just as likely to leave you as breathless as an opponent of the squash player might be after a match.

-A day after “Girl Unbound” drew a prolonged standing ovation at TIFF, Heidenreich, Toorpakai Wazir and the film’s producer Cassandra Sanford-Rosenthal spoke about the logistics of bringing such a story fraught with potential peril to the screen.
+A day after “The War to Be Her” drew a prolonged standing ovation at TIFF, Heidenreich, Toorpakai Wazir and the film’s producer Cassandra Sanford-Rosenthal spoke about the logistics of bringing such a story fraught with potential peril to the screen.

 Cassandra Sanford-Rosenthal: I had met Jonathon [Power] in Los Angeles once he brought Maria over from Pakistan and she had been in Canada for a few months, and he started telling this incredible story of this young woman and [I thought], “Wow, I’d really love to meet her.”
 So I flew to Toronto and sat down with Maria, and said “I’d really love to be involved in helping share her story.”
 That was five years ago.